Self-care resources

 Dear MIT Students:

-We encourage everyone to continue engaging in healthy self-care, and we look forward to connecting with you.
+We encourage everyone to find ways to engage in healthy self-care.
 Below are some resources, including podcasts, videos, and other resources to help MIT students navigating life at MIT.

 Kind regards,